oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

     run();

 Connections must be released with :meth:`connection.close()` when they are no longer needed.
-Make sure to release connections in all codes paths, include error handlers.
+Make sure to release connections in all code paths including in error handlers.

 .. note::